ctr-l/digital-garden/_notes/International Law.md

+---
+title: International law, what it is, etc.
+---
 One's view of the purpose of international law and its sources depends on ...

 International law attempts to define the legal responsibilities of nations in their conduct with each other and also their treatment of individuals within State boundaries.
 In turn, its scope is broad, covering a variety of issues such as human rights, disarmament, etc...